Israel Wamiau

-Israel Wamiau (born 28 October 1994) is an Indonesian professional footballer who last played as a centre-back for Liga 2 club Persibo Bojonegoro.
+Israel Wamiau (born 28 October 1994) is an Indonesian professional footballer who last played as a centre-back for Championship club Persipura Jayapura.

 Club career

 Persipura Jayapura

 He was signed for Persipura Jayapura to play in Liga 1 in the 2017 season.
 Wamiau made his professional debut on 7 May 2017 in a match against Persib Bandung at the Gelora Bandung Lautan Api Stadium, Bandung.

 Arema

 In 2018, Wamiau signed a contract with Indonesian Liga 1 club Arema.
 He made his league debut on 9 April 2018 in a match against Borneo at the Segiri Stadium, Samarinda.

 Return to Persipura Jayapura

 In 2019, it was confirmed that Israel Wamiau would re-join Persipura Jayapura, signing a year contract.
 Wamiau made his league debut on 23 August 2019 in a match against Barito Putera at the Demang Lehman Stadium, Martapura.

 Persita Tengerang

 Wamiau was signed for Persita Tangerang to play in Liga 1 in the 2022–23 season.
 He made his league debut on 14 August 2022 in a match against Persis Solo at the Indomilk Arena, Tangerang.